PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

     1. Code complexity creates instability.
 It also makes trouble shooting, testing and scalability difficult.
     1. The exclusive use of functions means the code is reused inefficiently.
 1. **Expected Outcomes:**
     1. Research and suggest a preferred way of fixing these challenges.
+Suggesting paradigms to restructure the code under.This should be discussed with a mentor first to create a code style consistent with our standards.
     1. The solution must:
         1. Make it easier for people to contribute to more than one of our repos.
         1. Implement a strategy that is transparent to the Talawa mobile app and Talawa-Admin.